-If, when you retire, you have or will have medical insurance through a spouse/partner's plan, you can delay enrolling in Medicare Part B until that insurance ends.
-At that time it will be important for you to enroll in Part B to avoid penalties.
+If, when you retire, you have or will have medical insurance through a spouse/partner's plan, you can delay enrolling in Medicare until that insurance ends.
+At that time, it will be important for you to enroll in Part B to avoid penalties.

-Important Information to Remember • Senior Advantage applications are due to Kaiser by the 30th of the month, prior to coverage effective date. (i.e. April 30 for May 1). • FSA funds must be claimed within 90 days from your retirement date but incurred before your retirement date. (i.e. April 30 for May 1). • FSA funds must be claimed within 90 days from your retirement date but incurred before your retirement date.
-(I.e. Claimed within 90 days from your retirement date but incurred before your retirement date.
-(I.e. April 30 for May 1).
-(I.e. April 30 for May 1).
+Important Information to Remember

+- Senior Advantage applications are due to Kaiser by the 30th of the month, prior to coverage effective date (i.e., April 30 for May 1). - FSA funds must be claimed within 90 days from your retirement date but incurred before your retirement date.